Agricultural Literacy Curriculum Matrix

 Activity 2: Sequential Order with Soybeans

-- Next, have the students find all of their classmates with the same color dot on their bag and then organize themselves in a straight line in sequential order from least to greatest according to the number of soybeans they have in their bags.
+- Have the students find all of their classmates with the same color dot on their bag and then organize themselves in a straight line in sequential order from least to greatest according to the number of soybeans they have in their bags.
 Allow talking the first time the class completes this activity.

 Concept Elaboration and Evaluation